textura-agency/renderer/README.md

 Optimized small library for convenient work with coordinates and render loop.
 Renderer is written on typescipt.
 You can use with frontend frameworks or native js. **Aimed on creating websites animations**

-**- excellent support projects on native JS or TS** **- excellent support React.js**
+- excellent support projects on native JS or TS
+- excellent support React.js
-**- partable support Vue.js.
-If you get errors, and use typescript, try import all components from "textura-renderer/src"** **- no support for Angular.js.
-But you are able to copy "textura-renderer" folder from "node_modules/" and put the file directly inside your project.
+- partable support Vue.js. **If you get errors, and use typescript, try import all components from "textura-renderer/src".**
+- no support for Angular.js. **But you are able to copy "textura-renderer" folder from "node_modules/" and put the file directly inside your project.
 If u still get errors, try import all methods from "src" folder.**

 #### Current Updates (24.02.2023, v1.0.4)
-**1. "label" & "delay" parameteries now is not required in "setToRender" method.**
+1. "label" & "delay" parameteries now is not required in "setToRender" method.
-**2. Fix "getInterpolated" method.
-Now it works stable.**
+2. Fix "getInterpolated" method.
+Now it works stable.
-**3. Fix error in "getInterpolated" method example.**
+3. Fix error in "getInterpolated" method example.

 #### Next Update (v1.0.5)
-**1. Add new methods: getMouseVelocity, getMouseVelocityX, getMouseVelocityY.**
+1. Add new methods: getMouseVelocity, getMouseVelocityX, getMouseVelocityY.
-**2. Add new methods: getScrollVelocityX, getScrollVelocityY.**
+2. Add new methods: getScrollVelocityX, getScrollVelocityY.

 #### Future Updates (v1.0.x)
-**1. Add hooks for React and Vue.**
+1. Add hooks for React and Vue.
-**...**
+...

 ## Quick start